-- Test #2 - measures the total volume of air in your lungs.
+- Test #2 – measures the total volume of air in your lungs.
 You will be sitting in a clear booth with the door closed.
 You will begin by breathing normally through a mouthpiece for one minute.
 Next, you will be instructed to inhale fully and gently exhale.
 Then you will “pant” in and out for one minute.
 In the last three to five seconds of panting, a valve will close and you will pant against resistance.
-The total time with door closed is less than five minutes and you may leave the booth at any time.
+The total time with the door closed is less than five minutes and you may leave the booth at any time.

-- Test #3 - measures the ability of your lungs to absorb gases in the air.
+- Test #3 – measures the ability of your lungs to absorb gases in the air.
 This test indicates how well the cells in your lungs are functioning.
-For this test you will be instructed to breathe in through a mouthpiece and then blow the air out.
+For this test, you will be instructed to breathe in through a mouthpiece and then blow the air out.
 You will then be instructed to take a deep breathe in again, hold it for 10 seconds and then blow the air out.
 This is repeated at least once.

-- Test #4 - this final test measures the oxygen level of your blood by using a small sensor light that clips on your fingernail or earlobe.
+- Test #4 – this final test measures the oxygen level of your blood by using a small sensor light which clips on your fingernail or earlobe.
 This light shines through your skin and can determine the approximate oxygen saturation of your blood.
 This is a completely painless procedure.

 Occasionally, you will be given an inhaled medication upon completion of your test(s).
 Your physician will order this medication as part of the testing procedure.
 Some of the initial tests will be repeated following the medication.